 - Resume/Cover Letter/Personal Statement Reviews: If you would like to have a resume, cover letter, or personal statement reviewed, just email it to career@dickinson.edu. - Phone or Skype Appointments: If you would like to speak with a counselor either email or call (717-245-1740) to schedule a phone or Skype appointment.
-Be sure to schedule the appointment for Eastern Standard Time and please provide a phone number or Skype address where you can be reached. - Career Center Updates: You will continue to receive emails from the Career Center about upcoming events, programs, deadlines, etc. Pay attention to these emails there may be opportunities that you can take advantage of. - Career Center Website: Periodically review our website, www.dickinson.edu/student-life/resources/career-center/, for resources, and Dickinson Connect (available through the Gateway portal) for job and internship postings, interviews and events, job fairs, on-campus employment, scholarship and fellowship information, and volunteer opportunities.
+Be sure to schedule the appointment for Eastern Standard Time and please provide a phone number or Skype address where you can be reached. - Skype IM: You can IM the Career Center with quick internship questions that do not need an appointment.
+IM between 2-4 EST, W-F. Screen name: InternshipIM - Career Center Updates: You will continue to receive emails from the Career Center about upcoming events, programs, deadlines, etc. Pay attention to these emails there may be opportunities that you can take advantage of. - Career Center Website: Periodically review our website, www.dickinson.edu/student-life/resources/career-center/, for resources, and Dickinson Connect (available through the Gateway portal) for job and internship postings, interviews and events, job fairs, on-campus employment, scholarship and fellowship information, and volunteer opportunities.